rdg/map-and-territory/guidance/process/nextjs_typescript_feature_implementation.md

 # Next.js + TypeScript Feature Implementation Guide

+Scope: source of truth for implementing features in this repo using Next.js App Router + TypeScript.
+Excludes repo‑wide standards and detailed testing rules.

 Combines our senior Next.js and senior TypeScript practices into a single, repo‑specific process for implementing features.
 Use this alongside `guidance/process/implementation_standards.md` and `guidance/process/testing_standards.md`.

 ## Scope & Inputs